Thursday, September 8, 2011

 Posted by Michael Popek at 6:30 AM 1 comment:

 Friday, July 9, 2010

-Michael Popek is the 34 year-old manager of a family-run used and rare bookstore in Oneonta, N.Y.
+Michael Popek is the owner of family-run used and rare bookstore in Otego, N.Y.
 He has been in the book business since junior high school, when his father bought a vanload of used books at an auction and decided to see if there was any money to be made off them.
 Since then, his family has built a successful used-book business that combines a brick-and-mortar location with an online presence that ships books all over the world.
-As manager of the bookstore, Popek buys books from libraries, estates and individuals on a regular basis.
-His first Forgotten Bookmark, which he posted in June 2007, was a handwritten note found in a paperback copy of "The Blind Assasin" by Margaret Atwood.
-Since that post, more than 700 items have been featured on the website.
+As owner of the bookstore, Popek buys books from libraries, estates and individuals on a regular basis.
+His first Forgotten Bookmark, which he posted in June 2007, was a handwritten note found in a paperback copy of "The Blind Assassin" by Margaret Atwood.
+Since that post, more than 1500 items have been featured on the website.

 Posted by Michael Popek at 3:15 AM 2 comments: